 A few, yes, but not like antibiotics, which can kill massive numbers of beneficial bacteria.
 Copper only kills bacteria it actually touches, like on the fingers and in the nose.
 There are billions of beneficial or neutral bacteria on our hands and in our bodies that are not affected.

 Copper enhances hygiene and sanitary practices but is not a substitute for the basics, like hand-washing.
 CopperZap is especially useful for situations where you cannot immediately wash your hands.
-Touch your CopperZap frequently whenever you are out and about meeting with people, shopping, travelling, or at a party, s school, a hospital, etc.
+Touch your CopperZap frequently whenever you are out and about meeting with people, shopping, traveling, or at a party, a school, a hospital, etc.

 Before scientists discovered bacteria and viruses, people did not know why copper worked so well as a disinfectant.
 For example, during cholera outbreaks that killed thousands of people, doctors noticed that copper workers did not get sick, but they didn’t know why because they did not know about microbes.
 Even when bacteria and viruses were discovered, it took a long time to figure out how copper affected them.
 The medical community started to figure it out, however, and by the 1930s copper was coming into wider use in hospitals and doctors’ offices.
 But then antibiotics came along and interest in copper died down.
 Copper was expensive and no longer seemed necessary.
 In the last 20 years or so the dawning recognition that antibiotics are losing effectiveness has sparked renewed interest in copper.
 The word is getting out about copper’s effects, but slowly.
 There is a natural tendency to pass it off at first as a fad or hype, partly because of copper bracelets, which are thought by many to be based on superstition.